-Visit the main campus Library's Women's History Month display for more inspiring stories, and check out some materials related to this topic.
+To learn more about the early days of American feminism, check out some materials related to this topic, including the NCC Library's Research Guide on women's and gender studies.
 And don't miss the biographies of other women's rights activists available on the Credo Reference and History Resource Center databases.

 Seneca Falls and the Origins of the Women’s Rights Movement